IMuhim/Python-Keylogger/index.md

 For this project we need to install the _pynput_ package and make use of the _keyboard_ module.

+The _keyboard_ moduel is required to monitor keyboard inputs.
+This allows for the program to listen for key presses.

 > The package can be installed via the _Terminal_ using the following command:
 >
 > python.exe -m pip install --upgrade pip